andrewfager/fb-ads-getting-started/README.md

 ### Ad Account ID

 You can obtain your Ad Account ID from the Ads manager (https://www.facebook.com/ads/manager/).
 If not already setup you will need to create an account.
-Enter ID (as a string) into the the ```ad_account_id``` variable
+Enter ID (as a string) into the the ```ad_account_id``` variable.

 ![ScreenShot](images/fb-ad-id3.png)